Length of Program: 1 YearProgram Intakes: Fall Intake (September program start)September 2020

 Veterinary Medical Receptionist Certificate

-Make a career out of your love for both people and animals with the Veterinary Medical Receptionists (VMR) Certificate program.
+Make a career out of your love for both people and animals!

-Provide client care as the “face of the practice” with this fast-paced program.
-Learning a variety of office administration, customer service, and veterinary medicine skills from trained Registered Veterinary Technician instructors, you will gain all the skills you need to be an asset to any veterinary team.
-You will also learn alongside Animal Health Technology and Veterinary Technical Assistant students in the animal hospital, providing a real industry environment scenario.
+In this program you will learn to provide client care as the “face of the practice.”
+Learning a variety of office administration, customer service and veterinary medicine skills from trained Registered Veterinary Technologist instructors, you will gain all the skills you need to be an asset to any veterinary team.
+You will also learn alongside Animal Health Technology and Veterinary Technical Assistant students in the animal hospital.

 • 50% or better in English Language Arts 30-1 or 30-2